krit-rr/thrine/README.md

 ## Disclaimers

-This is not complete or fully-fleshed out, so keep that in mind as you read this.
+This is not complete or fully-fleshed out whatsoever, so keep that in mind as you read this.
 My goals in the future is to further develop my design and code for this app.